 I’ve always had a problem with having too many earrings and not enough room in my jewelry box to store them all.
-No matter how hard I tried to keep them organized in that teensy tiny box, they all eventually ended up piled on top of each other in one big tangled mess…never to see the light of day again.
+No matter how hard I tried to keep them organized in that tiny box, they all eventually ended up piled on top of each other in one big tangled mess, never to see the light of day again.

-Then life for my little earrings changed when I made this hinged organizer.
-It was a happy day for all of them when I released them from that dark, cramped dungeon of a jewelry box and hung onto their new home with lots of extra room.
+Life for my little earrings changed when I made this hinged organizer.
+It was a happy day when I released them from that dark, cramped dungeon of a jewelry box and hung them all onto their new spacious home.

 - Chop Saw

 - Staple/Nail Gun (You’ll need 1/2in long finishing staples & 1 1/4in long finishing nails)

 - Paint brush with white paint (I used acrylic paint bought at the craft store)

 - My easy DIY old wood stain